Dev-hwang/flutter_foreground_task/README.md

 * Works only on iOS 10.0 or later.
 * If the app is forcibly closed, the task will not work.
 * Task cannot be started automatically on device reboot.
+* Due to the background processing limitations of the platform, the `onEvent` event may not work properly in the background.
+But in the foreground it works fine.

 **Objective-C**: